 7. Enjoying the view

 We touched on this in our intro.
-You can position the bench to take in the most of your surroundings.
-This could be a water feature or the wider view beyond your garden.
-And OK it's reaining in the customer photo above but look at that view ?
+You can position the bench to take in most of your surroundings.
+This could be a water feature or a wider view beyond your garden.
+And OK it's raining in the customer photo above but look at that view!
 We often see many purchase the bench as a gift alongside our garden furniture sets and never the twain shall meet.
-The garden table and chairs is for the rear patio/garden area.
+The garden table and chairs are for the rear patio/garden area.
 The garden bench is positioned in the front garden to take advantage of the view and provide an alternative seating area to make the most of where the sun is at different times of the day.
-For those with a north facing back garden, this can be essential!
+For those with a north-facing back garden, this can be essential!

 8. Framing and enclosing